Windows 2000

 Windows 2000 and Windows 2000 Server were succeeded by Windows XP and Windows Server 2003, released in 2001 and 2003, respectively.

-Windows 2000 is the final version of Windows NT that supports PC-98, i486 and SGI Visual Workstation 320 and 540, as well as Alpha in alpha, beta, and release candidate versions.
+Although unreleased, it was developed on Alpha in alpha, beta, and release candidate versions.
 Its successor, Windows XP, only supports x86, x64 and Itanium processors.
-Provided by Wikipedia

 1